docusign/code-examples-bash/README.md

 For information about the scopes used for obtaining authorization to use the Maestro API, see the [scopes section](https://developers.docusign.com/docs/maestro-api/auth/).

-For a list of code examples that use the Notary API, see the [How-to guides overview](https://developers.docusign.com/docs/maestro-api/how-to/) on the DocuSign Developer Center.
+For a list of code examples that use the Maestro API, see the [How-to guides overview](https://developers.docusign.com/docs/maestro-api/how-to/) on the DocuSign Developer Center.

 ## Monitor API